Cancer Research UK logo.

 Hair usually grows back once your chemotherapy has finished.
 Sometimes the hair does not grow back but this usually only happens with very high doses of particular drugs.

 It might take several months or longer for your hair to grow back.
 When it does grow back, it is likely to be softer.
-It may also have a different colour or be curlier than before.
+It may also have a different colour or be curlier or straighter than before.

 Hormone therapy